Skip to main content

 We require you to mask Social Security Numbers because they're particularly sensitive:

-- If you allow the user to edit the number, clear the entire value (so they don't just edit the last 4 digits).
+• If you allow the user to edit the SSN, clear the entire value when they start editing, so they don't just edit the last 4 digits.

-b.
-Include information about where the data comes from
+c.
+Include information about where the data comes from.

 Including some information about where the data comes from helps users understand the magic of 1-Click Signup and feel comfortable with it.
 We recommend this language:

-We use Verified to autofill your data from trusted sources, so you don't have to enter it manually.
+Verified autofills your info from trusted sources so you don’t have to enter it manually.
+It’s fast, safe, and secure.

 The most common inaccuracy is an outdated address.
 We keep user addresses up to date as much as possible, but if the user has moved very recently, we may not yet have their current address.